cityofaustin/atd-airflow/README.md

-# DTS Airflow stack
+# DTS Airflow

+This repository hosts Data & Technology Service's [Airflow](https://airflow.apache.org/) code.
+We use Airflow as our primary orchestration platform for scheduling and monitoring our automated scripts and integrations.

+The production Airflow instance is available at `https://airflow.austinmobility.io/`.
+It requires COA network access.

-This stack is used to run DTS ETL processes and the production instance is deployed on `atd-data03` at `/usr/airflow/atd-airflow`.
+Our Airflow instance is hosted on `atd-data03` at `/usr/airflow/atd-airflow`.
 Local development is available, and instructions are below.

 The stack is composed of: